Independent Study Policy

 b.
 The student should then submit to that faculty member a serious 3-5 page academic proposal concerning the project.
 The proposal should delineate important theoretical questions the student wishes to examine, explain how the research will shed light on these questions, and describe a final product.
 In other words, how will the proposed research help us learn more about how politics works?

 c.
 If the faculty supervisor is satisfied the student can complete the research and has a significant project under way, he/she may accept supervision of the project.
 The student should then file a copy of the proposal with the Department Chair, signed by both the student and the faculty supervisor, and may register for independent study credit.
 The signed proposal will be placed in the student's file for future reference.
-[The student must also complete the Independent Study Approval Form available on the Registrar's website to formally register for the course.]
+[The student must also complete the College's Independent Study Approval Form to formally register for the course].

 2. After the student is registered for independent study credit, he/she will meet about once every two weeks with the faculty supervisor, or more frequently if necessary.